Vividleads/BOOKSHOW/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
 # API
 A Google books API key was
-generated particularly for this project and it demonstrates the use of API's in a very
+generated particularly for this project and it demonstrates the use of API's in a very clear and concise way